-New Vernaculars is a collaborative research project being developed in partnership with the architect Clementine Blakemore, that will explore ways in which contemporary forms of rural architecture might emerge through an engagement with the landscape, culture, wildlife and community.
+New Vernaculars is a collaborative research project exploring ways in which contemporary forms of rural architecture might emerge through an engagement with the landscape, culture, wildlife and community.

 Alongside buildings, we will create a series of films and books to capture and communicate the process.
 The ambition of the project, whilst deeply rooted in Dorset, is to become a model for similar approaches to architecture in rural areas – both with the UK and abroad.

 Support or find out more about New Vernaculars: